Bogie: Modern

-Tram bogies are much simpler in design because of their axle load, and the tighter curves found on tramways mean tram bogies almost never have more than two axles.
+Tram bogies are much simpler in design because of their axle load, and the tighter curves found on tramways mean tram bogies seldom have more than two axles.
 Furthermore, some tramways have steeper gradients and vertical as well as horizontal curves, which means tram bogies often need to pivot on the horizontal axis, as well.

-Some articulated trams have bogies located under articulations, a setup referred to as a Jacobs bogie.
-Often, low-floor trams are fitted with nonpivoting bogies; many tramway enthusiasts see this as a retrograde step, as it leads to more wear of both track and wheels and also significantly reduces the speed at which a tram can round a curve.
+Some articulated trams have bogies located under the articulations, a setup known as a Jacobs bogie.
+Often, low-floor trams are fitted with nonpivoting bogies; many tramway enthusiasts see this as a retrograde step, as it leads to greater wear on both track and wheels and significantly reduces the speed at which a tram can round a curve.

 Historic

-In the past, many different types of bogie (truck) have been used under tramcars (e.g. Brill, Peckham, maximum traction).
-A maximum traction truck has one driving axle with large wheels and one nondriving axle with smaller wheels.
+In the past, many different types of bogies (trucks) have been used under tramcars (e.g., Brill, Peckham, maximum traction).
+A maximum traction truck has one driving axle with large wheels and one non-driving axle with smaller wheels.
 The bogie pivot is located off-centre, so more than half the weight rests on the driving axle.